janick/WT32-SqLn/README.md

 1. It is not supported by the latest Arduino IDE
 1. You can't program it using the USB-C port
 1. You can't power it using the USB-to-serial board only
+1. You cannot have WiFi and BLE actively on at the same time.
+You must put one to sleep before enabling the other.

 ## What you'll need